skip to main content

 The 28-year-old was last seen in a takeaway in Killala at around 11pm on the night of 4 December 2000.

-In the days that followed her disappearance, a fleece jacket belonging to her was found on the local pier but her body was never recovered.
+In the days that followed her disappearance, a fleece jacket belonging to her was found on the local pier, but her body was never recovered.

-Despite the passage of time, detectives believe there are people with information that could be relevant to the ongoing investigation.
+Gardaí have renewed their appeal for information and say they believe there are people with information that could be relevant to the ongoing investigation.

 They are appealing for any details that could help bring a breakthrough in their inquiries.